 These days, the bustling island city-state of Singapore has become synonymous with towering skyscrapers and futuristic design, but did you know some of the best Singapore photography spots are actually hidden in plain sight in several of the city’s oldest neighborhoods?

-If you’re searching for photogenic spots in Singapore or simply looking to up your Instagram game, the list below will tell you where to find the prettiest and most colorful shophouses around the city.
+If you’re searching for Instagram-worthy places to take photos in Singapore, the list below will tell you where to find the prettiest and most colorful shophouses around the city.

 What are Shophouses?